Skip to main content

 decks:readList the user’s decks, read deck details, read cards, read deck metadata

 decks:writeCreate, update, and delete the user’s decks.
 Modify cards.
-(Implies decks:read.)
+Does not include read access — also request decks:read to list or fetch decks.

 ScopeGrants